Tag Archives: H&K

 This HK33 contract grip has anchor holes that go evenly across.
 There isn’t enough spacing between those holes for a new 6mm pin hole and 9.5mm countersink to be milled without hitting the rear anchor hole.

-This is a Malaysian contract grip has the rear steel “tail” has been cut off.
-Both pin holes and countersinks have been drilled.
+This is a Malaysian contract grip that has the rear steel “tail” cut off.
+Both pin holes and countersinks have been milled.
 Look at the hole on the right.
 The pin hole ran right into the anchor hole and tore out the plastic that would have filled it.
 By the way, the orange paint was from me tracking early prototypes.
 It’s not something someone would normally see.

 Despite those rear anchor holes being removed, the steel reinforcing is still held in place.
 While theoretically weaker, I have not heard of any real world cases where the the steel (it’s folded sheet metal really) has come lose due to separation from the surrounding polymer.